datajoint/element-deeplabcut/docs/src/concepts.md

 [VAME](https://github.com/LINCellularNeuroscience/VAME), and
 [MARS](https://github.com/neuroethology/MARS).

-## Table Architecture
+## Element Architecture

-Each of the DataJoint Elements are a set of tables for common neuroinformatics modalities to organize, preprocess, and analyze data.
-Each node in the following diagram is either a table in the Element itself or a table that would be connected to the Element.
+Each node in the following diagram represents the analysis code in the Element DeepLabCut and corresponding table in the database.

 ![element-deeplabcut diagram](https://raw.githubusercontent.com/datajoint/element-deeplabcut/main/images/diagram_dlc.svg)